lvguowei/lvguowei-website/content/post/dependency-injection-in-android-with-dagger2-12.md

 date = 2021-05-15T18:45:09+03:00
 +++

 It is a bit cumbersome to create a `Factory` for each `ViewModel` we have.
-Actually, we can just create on `Factory` that can create all `ViewModel`s in the app.
+Actually, we can just create one `Factory` that is responsible for creating all `ViewModel`s in the app.

 The Factory is very straightforward: